-Treatment of cerebral (brain) aneurysm abroad
+Treatment of cerebral (brain) aneurysm in Germany

 Cerebral aneurysm (cerebral aneurysm, intracranial aneurysm) – is a pathological bundle of blood vessels that feed the brain.
 It is a common cause for non-traumatic subarachnoid haemorrhages.
 Most often arterial cerebral aneurysms rapture between the ages of 20-40.
 It is also more common for women than for men.